stoeps13/connections-doc/source/admin/customize/r_cr4_notification_template_reference.md

 2. Make your customizations to the template as needed.

+    !!! note
-    **Note:** For information about editing the templates, refer to the FreeMarker documentation on the following web page:
+    For information about editing the templates, refer to the FreeMarker documentation on the following web page:

     [http://freemarker.sourceforge.net/docs/index.html](http://freemarker.sourceforge.net/docs/index.html)